 The EOF provides direct support to cover one time expenses is significantly different from most of our other grantmaking which is overwhelmingly focused on systemic change to end homelessness.
 We are grateful to the activists and providers who inspired this fund with their repeated stories of how hard it was for them to obtain these relatively small sums of money and the impact of a small investment.

-Since we launched the fund in 1994, more than 100 EOF grants have been awarded to over 40 community organizations in Connecticut, totaling over $950,000.
+Since we launched the fund in 1994, more than 100 EOF grants have been awarded to over 40 community organizations in Connecticut, totaling over one million dollars.

 We don’t tell our grantee partners how to spend the funds as long as they meet the criteria below.
 The uses have been creative, diverse, and cost-effective, serving adults and youth.
-The decision-making structures created to determine grant recipients at each organization have been equally inventive, from mini grant proposals to peer review processes.
-Those groups that have broadly advertised and removed barriers to accessing funds, emphasized accountability, and offer staff support and follow-up typically have the most success.
+The decision-making structures created to determine grant recipients at each organization have been equally inventive, from mini-grant proposals to peer review processes.
+Groups that have broadly advertised and removed barriers to accessing funds, emphasized accountability, and offer staff support and follow-up typically have the most success.